saranaweera/beautiful-jekyll/_posts/2017-4-24-Rental-Price-Prediction-Using-Linear-Model.md

 New York city is an extremely tough market when it comes to apartment rentals.
 As all New Yorkers would say, rents go only in one direction, that is 'up'.
 Increasing trend of urbanization could be the leading cause of this.

 As all New Yorkers would attest to apartment hunting could be a grueling stressful process.

-Can one use linear regression to predict NYC rental prices?
-I was quite surprised how effective a simple linear regression is at predicting rental prices.
+Like with everything in the big city, the apartment market is very competitive.
+After weeks of searching, when you find the perfect apartment that fits your budget, with not too long of a commute and the right amount of space in the neighborhood that you always wanted to live, you better be ready to jump on it with two months rent in hand.
+Even then, by the time you get there to see the apartment, it might be gone.
+Not to mention, rents are increasing twice as fast according to a report from [Street Easy](https://ny.curbed.com/2017/8/16/16154956/nyc-rent-prices-wage-increase-comparison)

+As a data scientist, I was curious to find out what drives apartment rents in the Big Apple.
+Are these factors as intuitive as one would think?
+Can one build a regression model to predict NYC rental prices?

+### Background ###

 #### Data ####